vanzasetia/single-page-design-portfolio/README.md

 new A11YSlider(doc.querySelector(".js-slider"), sliderSettings);
 ```

 Now, Amy's website has a slider.
 I do not know how accessible the slider is.

-I know for sure that if the JavaScript is disabled or failed to load, the users still can see all the images.

-When the JavaScript failed to load, the users would get a horizontal scrollbar to see all the images.
+But, I know for sure that if the JavaScript is disabled or failed to load, the users still can see all the images.
+The users would get a horizontal scrollbar to see all the images.

 ## Potential problems